 In addition to capturing featured snippets, as well as having a solid number of relevant backlinks and the right keywords, the latest blogging trends mention that for SEO purposes and standards, a blog should be up to 2,400 words long or an average of 2,164.
 Similarly, “how-to” blogs should be between 1,700 to 2,100, and “what is” posts must not be longer than 1,700 words.
 The minimum recommended blog length post, according to the same research done by HubSpot, is 300 words.

 The digital population worldwide is estimated at 4.54 billion people.
-And more than one source mentions that between 70 to 80 percent of these people enjoy reading blogs.
-So, as Blogging Wizard’s blog readership statistics put it, the fact that nearly 3.5 billion people around the world enjoy reading blogs, should come as no surprise.
+And more than one source mentions that 77% of these people enjoy reading blogs.
+So, as Blogging Wizard’s blog readership statistics put it, the fact that about three-fourths of all Internet users read blog posts.

-The USA might be the leader in terms of number of bloggers, but research shows that when you divide the number of blog posts by population, Sweden leads the pack.
-In this competition of blog popularity by country, Canada (11.6%) and the UK (11%) come second and third, while Australia (10.3%) and The Netherlands (10.1%) are ranked fourth and fifth, respectively.
-The US is ranked fifth with 9.4% of blog posts per capita.
+The USA might be the leader in terms of number of bloggers, but research shows that when you divide the number of blog posts by population, it’s possible to calculate which country has the biggest number of blog posts.
+When blog popularity is in question, the US wins.

 Of the 1030 surveyed bloggers by First Site Guide, 524 are male and 488 are female.
 In other words, the percentage of male bloggers is higher by only 5.05% making the term gender gap in this niche, almost redundant.